 8. Employees are not required to be on duty for more than five hours from the time of commencement without a meal break.
 Meal breaks do not count as part of an employee's ordinary working hours.

-9. An employee who has the permission of the relevant delegated officer to work flexible or variable hours may work in excess or outside of the prescribed ordinary hours of work to accumulate flexible or variable working hours credits, or to extinguish debits.
+9. Subject to the availability of work, an employee who has the permission of the relevant delegated officer to work flexible hours may work in excess or outside of the prescribed ordinary hours of work to accumulate flexible or working hours credits, or to extinguish debits.
 Time worked for these purposes will not attract overtime payments.

 10. Flexitime is a system of attendance where individual employees select their starting and finishing times from day to day, subject to the concurrence of the Head of their Work Unit and the requirements of the organisational unit in which they work.